How a Charitable Remainder Unitrust Works for New York Donors

 Net Income CRUT (NICRUT)

-The trust pays the lesser of the unitrust amount or the trust's actual net income.
-This is useful when the trust will be funded with non-income-producing assets, such as raw land or closely held stock.
+Pays the lesser of the unitrust percentage or actual net income.
+Useful when funded with non-income-producing assets such as raw land or closely held stock.

 Net Income with Makeup CRUT (NIMCRUT)